 |PLANT/FLORA Photos of interesting, unique, and beautiful flowers and flora.
 Photography can occur outdoors or indoors.
 Photo subject should be that of a single flower, plant, bush, tree, etc. Large collections of plant/flora should be considered for entry into the Nature & Landscape category.||

 |SPORTS Photo that captures individual or team sports.
 Can be either professional or amateur (human) and the focus could be on the sportsperson, the sport environment, the effort expended, or the conflict/rewards.
 Must reflect a strong message.||

-Each photograph will be judged against the following set of judging criteria.
-Based on total points awarded for each photograph, the participant will be awarded a blue, red, or a white ribbon.
-The elements for judging the photographs will be:
+Each photograph will be evaluated against the following set of criteria.
+Based on total points awarded for each photograph, the participant will be awarded a blue, red, or white ribbon.
+The criteria for evaluating the photographs will be:

 |CREATIVITY||(Max Points: 15)||Creativity is the original, fresh, and external expression of the imagination of the maker by using the medium to convey an idea, message or thought.|

 |TECHNICAL||(Max Points: 25)||Technical is the quality of the image itself as it is presented for viewing, which includes the following aspects: